No True Scotsman Fallacy – Definition & Examples

 0 Reviews

-No true Scotsman autumnacy in a nutshell
+No true Scotsman fallacy in a nutshell

-The no true Scotsman autumnacy describes a situation where somaeone dismisses a counterexample to a general claim by insisting that it does not count.
-Because it does not fit their refined criteria of what a “true” member of the group should be.
-Essentially, it’s like saying “All members of a group are/have X,” and then, when there is an example of a member who isn’t or hasn’t X, stating that it then cannot be a “true” member of the group.
+This fallacy describes a situation where someone invalidates a counterexample to a particular claim by insisting that it does not count because it does not fit their preferred criteria of what a “true” member of the group should be.
 By using this technique, you don’t have to admit that the statement you have made is incorrect; you just change the rules, so your statement still seems right.

-Definition: No true Scotsman autumnacy
+Definition: No true Scotsman fallacy

-The no true Scotsman autumnacy, also known as the “appeal to purity autumnacy,” is an informal logical autumnacy where somaeone dismisses a counterexample to a generalized claim by asserting that the counterexample does not represent a “truemember of the group being discussed.
+The no true Scotsman fallacy, also known as the “appeal to purity fallacy,” is an informal logical fallacy where someone dismisses a counterexample to a generalized claim by asserting that the counterexample does not represent a “truemember of the group being discussed.
+Essentially, it’s like saying “All members of a group are/have X,” and then, when there is an example of a member who isn’t/ hasn’t X, stating that it cannot be a “true” member of that group.
 However, the flaw lies in the argument’s content rather than in its structure or form.
-This autumnacy involves redefining the criteria to exclude the counterexample, thereby protecting the original assertion from criticism.
+The no true Scotsman fallacy involves redefining the criteria to exclude the counterexample, thereby protecting the original assertion from criticism.

 Print Your Thesis Now